telerik/ajax-docs/getting-started/first-steps-msi.md

 1. In the **Create New Project Wizard**, select **BLANK**.
 Click **Finish**.

->caption Create the new ASP.NET project.
+>caption Create the new ASP.NET project
 ![Create a new project](images/getting-started-project-wizard.gif)

-The Telerik templates for Visual Studio allow you to kick-start your application development by creating a new project that contains all required resources which enable you to use the Telerik controls.
-However, if you need to add the Telerik controls to an already existing project, refer to the article on [adding the Telerik controls to your project]({% slug getting-started/adding-the-telerik-controls-to-your-project %}).

 ## Step 4: Add the Editor to Your Project

-The Web Forms Site created through the Telerik project template includes all basic references and registrations required by the Telerik UI for ASP.NET AJAX controls, including a [ScriptManager control]({%slug scriptmanager/overview%}), which is required by all AJAX controls.
-That's why you can add the [Editor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) control to the page in the following simple way:
+The Web Forms Site created through the Telerik project templates includes all basic references and registrations required by the Telerik UI for ASP.NET AJAX controls, including a [ScriptManager control]({%slug scriptmanager/overview%}), which is required by all AJAX controls.
+That's why you can add the [Editor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) to the page in a simple way as demonstrated in this step.

+> Alternatively, you can add the Editor to your project by dragging it directly from the VS toolbox.
+For more information, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({% slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox %}).

 1. Open `Default.aspx` and declare `RadEditor` right after `RadScriptManager`: